 Review in brief of the book: “The Big Picture, On the Origins of Life, Meaning and the Universe Itself,” by Sean Carroll a theoretical physicists at the California Institute of Technology.
-The book is the winner of the 2013 Royal Society Winton Prize for Science Books.
+The book was the winner of the 2013 Royal Society Winton Prize for Science Books.

 On the inside book cover these questions are written: